sairambokka/vlei-verifier-workflows/README.md

 #### Predefined Step Types

-To use predefined step types like `issue_credential` or `revoke_credential`, simply include them in your workflow configuration.
+To use predefined step types, simply include them in your workflow configuration.
 These step types are automatically registered and ready to use.

 Example workflow :